ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 ### Creating Collection and Trait Offers

-Criteria offers, consisting of colletion and trait offers, are supported with `openseaSDK.createCollectionOffer()`.
+Criteria offers, consisting of collection and trait offers, are supported with `openseaSDK.createCollectionOffer()`.
 For trait offers, include `traitType` as the trait name and `traitValue` as the required value for the offer.

 #### Creating English Auctions